High-quality, free and confidential counselling and wellbeing services

 Who can access counselling services

-- - the person has been a previous client of our services and graduated less than 6 months.
+- been a previous client of our services and graduated less than six months ago.

-- - the person has ongoing care requirements and has yet to be transitioned to external services (by agreement with treating practitioner).
+You can also access our Health and Medical Services if you have ongoing care requirements and not yet transitioned to external services (by agreement with treating practitioner).

 Counselling Messaging (CM) gives you access to ongoing support quickly and conveniently.
 It is suitable if you are seeking counselling help, have questions about your mental health or simply, just feel like you need to talk to someone.
 It is a secure, responsive and flexible medium, so you can get support without making an appointment.
 Once you are registered you have ongoing access to counselling via text.